 Experienced Ruby on Rail developers felt that they learned many new skills from RubyTapas.
 According to one experienced developer on Reddit, “I learn so many useful details about the Ruby language that I didn’t know about.”
 He mentioned “many lesser-known enumerable methods, null object pattern, tempfiles, composition over inheritance”.
 The reviewer also emphasized that RubyTapas “teaches me general knowledge and patterns about programming in Ruby that I can apply in any environment.”

 While users on another Reddit thread also found the lessons to be beneficial, they had differing opinions on how useful it was to have access to all of the lessons.
 While one user who subscribed enjoyed “binge-watching” the episodes.
 Another, who nonetheless enjoyed the lessons, unsubscribed because “the episodes were coming out much faster than I could watch them and I just stopped after a while.
 I got overwhelmed and found I was forgetting most of the content immediately anyway, unless it was something I could use that day.”

 Alternatives to RubyTapas

 If you decide not to use RubyTapas, there are a number of alternatives online resources and boot camps that teach Ruby on Rails and other programming languages.

-- Those who are interested in online learning platforms can also try Coursera, Udemy, Ruby Koans, and edX to learn Ruby on Rails and other programming languages.
+- Those who are interested in online learning platforms can also try Coursera, Udemy, Ruby Koans, GoRails, and egghead to learn Ruby on Rails and other programming languages.

-- One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering with Ruby on Rails, as well as data science, UX design, digital marketing, product management, and more.
+- One of the most well known bootcamps is General Assembly.
+They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering with Ruby on Rails, as well as data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.